jonathanpizarra/jonathanpizarra/README.md

 - 👋 Hi, I’m @jonathanpizarra
-- 👀 I’m interested in programming simple 2D games using HTML Canvas.
+- 👀 I’m interested in programming simple 2D games using HTML5 Canvas.
 - 🌱 I’m currently learning Game Development with Unity using C#.
 - 💞️ I’m looking to collaborate on anything that I can learn from.
 - 📫 How to reach me?
 Contact me via email at atanpizarra@gmail.com or LinkedIn: www.linkedin.com/in/jonathanpizarra